-Web application penetration testing is a technique that aims at evaluating web applications and gathering information concerning the possible vulnerabilities and security flaws in the system.
-The technique involves a series of steps that include identifying vulnerabilities and gathering detailed information on how these vulnerabilities could compromise the web application and impact business.
+Penetration testing web applications is a technique that aims at evaluating and gathering information concerning the possible cyber security vulnerabilities and flaws in the web application system.
+This tactic gathers detailed information on how these network security issues could compromise the web application and impact business operations.

 Why do Businesses Need Penetration Testing?

-Considering the evolving threat landscape and growing rate of cybercrimes performing a penetration test on web applications is essential.
-Taking into account the fact that most web applications comprise sensitive data, it is essential that organizations take measures to secure these web applications.
-Organizations must consider performing the web application penetration test as a part of the Software Development Life Cycle (SDLC) to ensure best practices against various web application vulnerabilities.
-Here are some reasons why we believe performing penetration tests is important for business:
+Considering the evolving threat landscape and growing rate of cybercrime, performing penetration testing on websites so you can take into account all web application security vulnerabilities that could compromise your data is essential.
+Organizations must consider pentesting a website as a part of the Software Development Life Cycle (SDLC) to ensure the best practices to use against various web application security vulnerabilities.
+Here are some reasons why we believe penetration tests are important for business:

-- A penetration test is an effective way to identify unknown vulnerabilities.
+- A penetration test is an effective way to identify unknown cybersecurity vulnerabilities.